Bridal Shower Brunch Ideas That Go Beyond Mimosas

 If an intimate, indoor luncheon is more your speed, use this Knot and Pop and The Garden Gate celebration, which took place at a historic inn, as inspiration.
 One important note: Let the aesthetic of your venue inform your décor.
 Regal chairs looked right at home in this setting, but may have looked out of place outdoors, at a garden party.

 Another important decision, especially for the guest of honor, involves attire.
 As you curate an outfit, let the season inform your look.
-This bride-to-be opted for a short and sweet number for her spring fête and paired the look with seasonally-appropriate strappy block heels.
+This bride-to-be opted for a short and sweet number (casual enough for brunch!) for her spring fête and paired the look with seasonally-appropriate strappy block heels.

 There really are no rules when it comes to bridal shower décor; feel free to get creative with unexpected colorways.
 Robin's egg blue, café au lait, and bright coral brought an out-of-the-box look to this table designed by Rachael Ellen Events.